ChristopherCheng-UAlberta/ChristopherCheng-UAlberta/README.md

 ### Hello!
 I am Chris, welcome to my account!

 #### I am a EXSM 3931 student at the University of Alberta.
-I have acquiring skills to be a Full stack web developer.
+I am acquiring skills to be a Full stack web developer.
 Hopefully, I can update this account along the way so that those who are interested and myself can follow through on this journey.

+#### One day, I hope to have 9 monitors like my instructor, James.
+Seeing his set up was very inspirational.
+I guess a good place to start would be to acquire an additional video card (maybe a 4090?).